pliang279/lm-social-bias/README.md

 [6]

-[7]
+[7] Poria et al., MELD: A multimodal multi-party dataset for emotion recognition in conversations.
+ACL 2019

-[8] Park et al., Computational analysis of persua-siveness in social multimedia: A novel dataset and multimodalprediction approach.
+[8] Park et al., Computational analysis of persuasiveness in social multimedia: A novel dataset and multimodalprediction approach.
 ICMI, 2014